-- Rather than directly questioning the child, just listen and be supportive - Never stop a child who is freely recalling significant events, but don't push the child to tell you more than they wish - Make it clear that you may need to pass on information to staff in other agencies who may be able to help - do not promise confidentiality.
-You are obliged to share any information relating to abuse or neglect - Write an account of the conversation immediately, as close to verbatim as possible.
+- Rather than directly questioning the child, just listen and be supportive - Never stop a child who is freely recalling significant events, but don't push the child to tell you more than they wish.
+If they have told you little but it is clear you need to pass the information on, do so, do not ask for more information or ask any leading questions. - You could ask "Who was involved", "What happened" "Where did it happen and when?" - Make it clear that you may need to pass on information to staff in other agencies who may be able to help do not promise confidentiality.
+You are obliged to share any information relating to abuse or neglect.
+You will need to report under the mandatory reporting duty directly to the police if known FGM is disclosed to you, take advice from the DSL within the setting first unless to do so would delay the referral. - Write an account of the conversation immediately, as close to verbatim as possible.
 Put the date and timings on it, and mention anyone else who was present.
-Then sign it, and give your record to the designated person/child protection officer, who should contact children's social care if appropriate
+Then sign it, and give your record to the designated safeguarding lead or head teacher who will then follow the school procedure

-The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, in the staffroom and the school's website: www.fairisle-inf.co.uk.

-Remember, if you have a concern, discuss it with the DSL.
+The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, in the staffroom and on the school's website.
+Remember, if you have a concern, discuss it with the DSL as soon as possible.